glassBead-tc/glassBead-001-atris/backend/src/app/claudeDev_docs/progressTracker.md

 ## Reflections

 Recent progress has expanded the system's capabilities to include playlist and user profile functionalities, enhancing the value provided to users.
 The integration with the Audius SDK has been successful, allowing for more efficient and reliable API interactions.
 The focus now shifts to implementing advanced search features and improving user interaction through a CLI and eventually a web interface.
+Additionally, the successful implementation of detailed track information retrieval has significantly improved the accuracy and completeness of query responses.